sblauth/sblauth.github.io/source/publications.rst

                 .. code-block:: bibtex

                     @Article{Blauth2024Multi,
-                      author   = {Blauth, Sebastian and Baldan, Marco and Osterroth, Sebastian and Leithäuser, Christian and Apfel, Ulf-Peter and Kleinhaus, Julian and Pellumbi, Kevinjeorjios and Siegmund, Daniel and Steiner, Konrad and Bortz, Michael}, journal  = {Chemie Ingenieur Technik},
+                      author   = {Blauth, Sebastian and Baldan, Marco and Osterroth, Sebastian and Leith{\"a}user, Christian and Apfel, Ulf-Peter and Kleinhaus, Julian and Pellumbi, Kevinjeorjios and Siegmund, Daniel and Steiner, Konrad and Bortz, Michael}, journal  = {Chemie Ingenieur Technik},
                       title    = {{Multi-Criteria Shape Optimization of Flow Fields for Electrochemical Cells}}, year     = {2024},